osrf/vrx/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/world_generator/README.txt

     #every axis MUST have a sequence feild (even if it is empty)(more on what sequence does later)
     sequence:

-#now lets pick soething that will varry independently of all other things we want to test between the simulations, say position of the sun (time of day).
+#now lets pick something that will varry independently of all other things we want to test between the simulations, say position of the sun (time of day).
 #ie: we want to test all tasks at all times of day.
 Time of day will be independelty of the task being tested
 environment:
     #lets say we want to test 5 times of day, so 5 steps